Table of contents

 What is data-driven attribution?

-Data-driven attribution is a model that evaluates and analyzes customer behavior to identify patterns of people who convert versus those who don’t.
-Simply put, it’s a statistical model that analyzes data and models probabilities.
+Data-driven attribution is a statistical model that evaluates and analyzes customer behavior to identify patterns of people who convert versus those who don’t.
+Simply put, it’s a model that analyzes data and calculates probabilities.

 Google offers data-driven attribution in both Google Ads and Google Analytics.
-These tools will compare the paths of customers who convert and those who don’t, to find patterns in their interactions.
-Instead of having to analyze the data yourself, data-driven attribution makes it faster, more efficient and more convenient to present findings from the modeling process.
+These tools compare the paths of customers who convert and those who don’t to find patterns in their interactions.
+Instead of having to analyze the data yourself, data-driven attribution makes it faster, more efficient, and more convenient to present findings from the modeling process.

 How-data-driven attribution works in Google Ads?